 [Article 3ter]

+Option I:

-1. Establishes a mechanism to support sustainable development to be available to assist Parties in fulfilling their nationally determined mitigation [contributions][commitments][other].
+1. Establishes a mechanism to support [holistic and integrated approaches to] sustainable development [in harmony with nature] to be available to assist [developing country] Parties in fulfilling their nationally determined [mitigation] [contributions][commitments][other][including in a balanced manner mitigation, adaptation, provision of finance, technology transfer and capacity building].
 This mechanism shall be under the authority and guidance of the CMA and be supervised by a body designated by the CMA, and would aim to:

-(a) Enhance mitigation ambition and the mobilization of financing for climate action;
+(a) Enhance mitigation [and adaptation] ambition and the [provision] mobilization of [public] financing [technology transfer and capacity building in an integrated manner] for climate action;

-(b) Incentivise and enable participation in cost-effective mitigation action by public and private entities acting under the responsibility of a Party.
+(b) [Incentivise][Enhance non-market-based approaches] and enable participation in [joint] [cost-effective] mitigation [and adaptation] action[s] by public and private entities acting under the responsibility of a Party.

+(c) [Support the implementation of the joint mitigation and adaptation approach for the integral and sustainable management of forests as an alternative policy approach to results-based payments.]

+(d) [Fully respect mitigation contributions of participating Parties to ensure that the global mitigation effort is not undermined.]

 2. The CMA shall adopt modalities and procedures for the mechanism referred above on its first session.]

+Option II:

+[For the purpose of meeting a portion of its mitigation commitment under Article 3, any Party may elect to use certified units (CU) generated under the new market-based mechanism defined under decision 2/CP.17, paragraph 83, subject to the adoption by the CMA of modalities and procedures elaborating each of the elements in decision 1/CP.18 paragraph 51, and the adoption of eligibility rules for participation which promote fair and equitable access for all Parties.
+These modalities and procedures shall ensure that the design and operation of the mechanism delivers net global emission reductions, through the cancellation of a share of units generated, transferred, used or acquired from offsetting activities.]